Sachin-71/Handwritten-Digit-Recognition-main/README.md

 ## Features

- > Trying various deep learnig models
+ - Implemented and tested MLP, CNN, and LeNet-5 architectures for digit recognition.
- > Improving model accuracy
+ - Tuned hyperparameters to achieve over 97% accuracy on the MNIST dataset.
- > Deploying all models together in one web app
+ - Deployed all models in a single web app for seamless performance comparison.
- > Making evaluation Report of the project
+ - Created detailed reports on model performance, including accuracy, precision, and efficiency.

 ## Tech